PEZ/clerk/README.md

 ```

 (For Rum it will look very similar, except that you need to use a mixin for your page component's `:after-render`callback instead of using the `reagent/after-render`.)

+### It is not Always this Simple
+Registering `clerk/after-render!` on the ”page component” or on navigation dispatch is not sufficient for some applications.
+Some pages get loaded and rendered in phases and for some apps it can take quite a while before they have all the data they need to render the final page.
+(And lots of other cases.)
+Finding the right entry point to inject the Clerk functions/commands will sometimes be a challenge.
+I am very interested to hear about challanges and solutions!

 ## Caveats